Valuing the Importance of Education

 VULPRO’S EDUCATIONAL ACTIVITIES

+Education and awareness are fundamental aspects to VulPro’s conservation work.
 VulPro offers a wide vary of educational activities, including:

-• Community and landowner engagement
+• Community and landowner engagement.

-• Facilitating post-graduate learners seeking to undertake research and experiential learning to complete their studies.
-(Both local and International)
+• Facilitating post-graduate learners seeking to undertake research and experiential learning to complete their studies (both local and International).

 • Facilitating both local and international volunteers and exposing them to hands-on practical field work including observing, tagging, monitoring, and rescuing vultures.

-• An interactive website dedicated to children https://vulprokidscorner.wordpress.com/
+• An interactive website dedicated to children: https://vulprokidscorner.wordpress.com/

 • Corporate team building exercises including presentations, tours, or even hand-on volunteer work.